SirSgtCire/Story-Engine/README.md

 - Each card played by a player represents "a Scene driven by that player"
 - Each Scene answers the "Five Building Block Questions"
 - Each Round of Tarot represents a Sequence of 3 - 5 player Scenes, which we call a Chapter
-- Each Chapter answers the "Five Building Block Questions"
+- Each Chapter answers the FBBQ
 - The number of Chapters a story has is based on the number of players in a game of Tarot:
 1. "for three players, there are 24 rounds of play, six card dog", so 24 Chapters
 2. "for four players, there are 18 rounds of play, six card dog", so 18 Chapters
 3. "for five players, there are 15 rounds of play, three card dog", so 15 Chapters
 - In each of these instances, we add Chapter 0 to account for the Prologue, which determines who plays the first trick of the game
 - We assume that every story involves three Acts, following the 25/50/25 novel distribution
-- Each Act answers the "Five Building Block Questions"
+- Each Act answers the FBBQ
 - We assume that every story involves an amount of Subplot equal to the following:
 - -> "Support Characters" are represented by the available face cards in the Tarot deck
 - -> If the Trick played is a face card, the Chapter perspective goes to the associated Support Character
 - -> The number of rounds this occurs is the total amount of Subplot defined in our story
 - Each defined Subplot answers the "Five Building Block Questions"
 - We finalize our story using the Global Story
-- The Global Story answers the "Five Building Block Questions"
+- The Global Story answers the FBBQ

 ### Algorithm Walk-Through
 - We start with creating our Tarot Deck, by uploading a JSON containing each card and relevant data
-- We then decide how many main Characters are defined in our story, ranging from 3 - 5
+- We then decide how many main Characters are defined in our story, ranging from 3 to 5
 - For each Character, we do a Body Reading, which builds our Character using Tarot card meanings
 - With each Character defined, we initiate a game of French Tarot
 - We play a game of French Tarot to obtain all the data we need for our story